-His scholarship addresses the relationship between architecture, politics, and media, with a particular focus on nationalism, colonialism, and diverse forms of population transience.
-His work expands the reach of architectural history through diverse media and platforms and is continuously informed by different kinds of conversations and collaborations.
+His scholarship addresses the relationship between architecture, politics, and media, with a focus on nationalism, colonialism, migration, and access.
+His work expands the reach of architectural history through diverse media and research platforms and is informed by different kinds of conversations and collaborations.

-He is currently completing a book-length manuscript entitled From the Chair to the Nation, which explores the relation between the modernist practices of furniture and interior design developed by Italian architects in the interwar period, the definition of an identity for the young Italian nation, and the politics of fascism.
-This project has resulted in a number publications, most recently in the Journal of the Society of Architectural Historians, and exhibitions including the installation Cinecittá Occupata for the 2014 Venice Biennale by invitation of the general curator Rem Koolhaas.
+Galán has recently completed a book-length manuscript, From the Chair to the Nation, currently under review.
+The volume explores the relationship between the modernist practices of furniture and interior design developed by Italian architects in the interwar period, the definition of an identity for the young Italian nation, and the politics of fascism.
+This project has resulted in a number of publications, most recently in the Journal of the Society of Architectural Historians and forthcoming in modernism/modernity, as well as exhibitions, including the installation "Cinecittá Occupata" for the 2014 Venice Biennale by invitation of the general curator Rem Koolhaas.

-The designs of his office [igg-office for architecture] focus on housing and public space and bring to the fore questions of belonging, diversity, and accessibility.
+The designs of his office [igg-office for architecture] focus on housing and public space and bring to the fore questions of belonging, diversity, and disability.
 His work is included the permanent collection of the Pompidou Center and has been awarded in several competitions, including the First Prize for the New Velodrome in Medellín, and the Second Prize for the Beti Jai Stadium in Madrid.
-His speculations on the architectural politics of restrooms have been developed in two projects included in the intenational exhibition at the Venice Architecture Biennale 2021, by invitation of the general curator Hashim Sarkis: Your Restroom is a Battleground (with Matilde Cassani, Iván L. Munuera, and Joel Sanders) and The Restroom Pavilion (with Cassani and Munuera).
+Three projects currently under construction address different destabilizations of housing to address diverse networks of support and coalitions in New York, Madrid, and Avila (Spain).
+His design work unfolds through different collaborations, most consistently with OF Architects in Madrid and The Open Workshop in San Francisco.